50 Best PlayStation Vita Games of All Time

 1. Persona 4: Golden

 The aforementioned JRPG Vita game that will completely consume your being, Persona 4: Golden isn’t something that you can play: you have to open it up and climb right inside.
-When a body turns up in an otherwise quiet town, you must discover the truth by diving into televisions and taking on enemies with your high school friends.
+When a body turns up in an otherwise quiet town, you must discover the truth by diving into televisions and taking on enemies with your high school friends while listening to the most dangerously funky soundtrack of all time.

 Weird?
 You’re damn right, and it’s all the better for it.
-Persona is a franchise that’s all about the creeping slow-burn, you going from being vaguely interested in its story and characters and then suddenly being captivated and unable to shake it — game like Persona 4 were made for duvet days.
+Persona is a franchise that’s all about the creeping slow-burn, you going from being vaguely interested in its story and characters and then suddenly deciding that you would, in fact, die for some of these weirdos.

-There’s at least a hundred hours of content here in a game that just grows the more you play it, so bear with its methodical pacing at the beginning and you will be trying to climb inside your 4K TV before you even realise what’s happening.
+There’s at least a hundred hours of content here in a game that just grows the more you play it.
+Bear with its methodical pacing at the beginning and you will be trying to climb inside your 4K TV before you even realise what’s happening.

 Editor-in-Chief